dbt-labs/dbt-core-bundles/README.md

 ### How does it work?
-Every week we will release a new bundle that will include all of the changes from the prior week including changes to dependencies for each supported major.minor version of dbt as a github release.
+Every week we will release a new bundle that will include all of the changes from the prior week including changes to dependencies for each supported major.minor version of dbt as a GitHub release.
 The release tag corresponds to the major.minor version of dbt it's for so `1.3.45` release includes the latest patches for all dbt packages that are `~=1.3.0`.

 Note that the patch version *will not* match the patch version for dbt-core or any other package as it will increment